zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 A VM or Virtual Machine Scale Set can have multiple extensions with automatic extension upgrade enabled.
 The same VM or scale set can also have other extensions without automatic extension upgrade enabled.

 If multiple extension upgrades are available for a virtual machine, the upgrades may be batched together, but each extension upgrade is applied individually on a virtual machine.
-A failure on one extension doesn't impact the other extension(s) that may be upgrading.
-For example, if two extensions are scheduled for an upgrade, and the first extension upgrade fails, the second extension will still be upgraded.
+A failure on one extension doesn't impact the other extensions that may be upgrading.
+For example, if two extensions are scheduled for an upgrade, and the first extension upgrade fails, the second extension is still be upgraded.

 Automatic Extension Upgrades can also be applied when a VM or virtual machine scale set has multiple extensions configured with [extension sequencing](../virtual-machine-scale-sets/virtual-machine-scale-sets-extension-sequencing.md).
 Extension sequencing is applicable for the first-time deployment of the VM, and any future extension upgrades on an extension are applied independently.